benhamill/changems/README.md

 ### 0. Ruby Version

-Changems is designed to run on Ruby **1.9.2** and RubyGems **1.8.15**.
-That latter is why rubygems is vendored; so I can make Heroku load that instead of the older version they're using.
+Changems is designed to run on Ruby **1.9.2**.
+Ideally, it would use rubygems **1.8.15**, but Heroku is still behind a bit, so some functionality is duplicated from the newer version inside the app.

 ### 1. Setup